famousj/spline-demo/writeup/writeup.md

 (However, if you do make any use of this technique, please feel free to refer this as the LeBlanc Algorithm.)

-But I suspect there is more to this than outlining one particular part of the male anatomy.
-There are some avenues of exploration that might be worth looking into by someone (or myself if I ever have more spare time).
+But I suspect there is more you could use this for than just outlining one particular part of the male anatomy.
+I have thought of a few avenues of exploration that might be worth looking into by someone (or myself if I ever have more spare time).

 The problem of detecting and fixing intersections shows up in computer graphics, and thus this technique or something like it could prove useful.

 Also, this problem is a variant of the Traveling Salesman Problem.
 It seems like a path with no intersections might be a decent first-approximation.
-Much smarter people than I have looked into that problem, so I doubt this could contribute to that, but it’s possible.
+Much smarter people than I have looked into that problem, so I doubt this could contribute much of anything, but it’s possible.

 There might also be a similar approach you could use for 3D surfaces, but applying this with an additional dimension would require some thought.

 ## Try It Yourself

-Between the sad demise of the company I wrote this code for and a catastrophic hard drive failure, all the original code (which was written in C#) was lost.
+As previously mentioned, between the sad demise of the company I wrote this code for and a catastrophic hard drive failure, all the original code was lost.
 I rewrote this from memory in React and Typescript using the D3 package to generate the cardinal splines.

 You can find the code here: